TCE-Innovation/Subcontractor-Automation/docs/techSpecs/JavaScript/javascript.md

 ## Field Change

-This is a special function enabled by JQuery.
+This is a special function enabled by jQuery.
 Using this, we can create an event listener for the field or control using the `$on()` method. `change` indicates when the user is done altering the item, while `edit` is when the user first edits an item.
-More triggers can be found on https://docs.telerik.com/kendo-ui/api/javascript/, as the plumsail form is based on the Kendo UI for jQuery.
+More triggers can be found on https://docs.telerik.com/kendo-ui/api/javascript/, as the Plumsail form is based on the Kendo UI for jQuery.

 ```js
 fd.field("<internalName>").$on('change', callbackFunction);